Add To Favorites

-On a sheet of heavy white paper or watercolor paper, lightly sketch your first or last initial with Crayola® Colored Pencils.
-Embellish the letter with small images and designs that represent you!
+On a sheet of heavy white paper or watercolor paper, students lightly sketch their first or last initial with Crayola® Erasable Colored Pencils.
+Embellish the letter with small, personalized images and designs.

-Fill the letter and designs with bright colors using Crayola Washable Watercolors and Crayola Watercolor Brushes.
+Fill the letter and designs with bright colors using Crayola Washable Watercolors.
 Tape the edges of the paper down to the table or a sturdy piece of recycled cardboard.
 This will prevent the paper from wrinkling as it dries.
 When applying the watercolors, use more water to spread the color over a large area.
 Less water on the brush will give you a richer color and allow you more control over where the color settles.
-You may wish to practice your painting technique on a separate sheet of paper before you start.

-Allow your painting to dry completely then mount it on a sheet of brightly colored paper with clear adhesive tape.
-Share your painting with the class for everyone to admire!
+Allow paintings to dry completely then mount it on a sheet of brightly colored paper with clear adhesive tape.
+Share paintings with the class for everyone to admire!